Why Nature-Based Therapies?

 - at least 900,000 people will be referred to social prescribing by 2023/24." https://socialprescribingacademy.org.uk/

-Being able to walk and engage with the wider natural surroundings eg. fields, woodlands, waterways, also supports containment, regulation and safe closure at the end of a session.
+Being able to walk and engage with the wider natural surroundings eg. fields, woodlands, waterways, supports containment, regulation and safe closure at the end of a therapeutic session.

 "And this is the goal of every lesson: